 -It is ecological: it achieves the restoration of aquifers by allowing the water to follow its normal course towards the subsoil.

 -It's economic: by preventing the water from stagnating and damaging the pavements, thus saving future repairs.
 It would also allow the normal development of economic activities without paralysis due to floods.

 -It is anti-pollution: it would diminish considerably the centers of infection caused by the stagnant waters, in countries with rainy and warm climates it would improve the quality of life of its inhabitants.

 As you already know, you can find Facades World en Facebook, Pinterest y Google +.
-As always, we hope that this new entry has been of great help and you can learn a little more about this new construction material.
-We meet again soon ...
+As always, we hope that this new entry has been of great help to you and that you can learn a little more about this new construction material.
+We will meet again soon ...